densitydesign/pdatalab/_site/README.md

 ```
 bundle exec jekyll serve
 ```
+by opening the repository in your terminal with Github Desktop (in the menu bar: `Repository > Open in Terminal`)

 ## Installation
 To install the Public Data Lab theme, add the following line to your Jekyll site's `Gemfile`.
 You can find it in the main folder of your repository